sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 )
 ```

+### Update the Coordinator Agent

 Lets also update the coordinator agent tool definition so that it can transfer to both the customer support agent and the transactions agent.

-Locate the `coordinator_agent_tools` definition and update it as follows:
+Locate the `coordinator_agent_tools` definition

-Locate the below code:

 ```python
 coordinator_agent_tools = [
     create_agent_transfer(agent_name="customer_support_agent"),
 ]
 ```

-Update it to:
+Replace this code with the following:

 ```python
 coordinator_agent_tools = [